-Not quite as cheap as Evan’s Green Label but still a bargain, Evan Williams Bottled in Bond is really good – and not just for the price.
+Though it’s not quite as cheap as Evan’s Green Label, we hear Evan Williams Bottled in Bond is really good – and not just for bargain basement price.
 It’s made from a mash bill of 78% corn, 10% rye and 12% malt, aged in a bonded warehouse for 4 years, and then bottled at 100 proof – making it a true BIB bourbon and a strong drink both in mixed drinks and alone; many bars keep a few bottles of it around for mixing.
 You can grab one for well under $20.
-Watch out for the cinnamon notes.

 Canadian Club is another liquor cabinet staple.
 Hiram Walker distilled the first bottle of Canadian Club in 1854 and they ran a profitable bootlegging operating during the Prohibition, smuggling Canadian club across the Detroit River in classic rumrunning style.
 Beam Suntory has since picked them up and added them to their portfolio a few years back, but the liquor and Canadian spirt has stayed the same.
 We find their rye whiskey is usually overlooked in favor of their regular whisky, but we honestly think its even better; smooth, sweet, oaky, some vanilla.
-If you’re going to drink any Canadian Club straight, it’s gonna be this one, and it’s an excellent choice for stocking the bar.
+If you’re going to drink any Canadian Club straight, make it this one.

 Grabbing a 12-year old Scotch for under $20 is a pretty good deal.
 As it turns, this blended 12-year edition of the original Grand Macnish is actually they’re best – even with many of their other whiskys costing a bit more.
 It’s a dual-cask, mature in sherry and bourbon casks, and picks up some great notes of toast and vanilla, maybe even some fruit.
 So it’s a bit run-of-the-mill, but one of the better aged whiskey blends you’re gonna pick up for less than a Jackson.
 Honestly, if you want a cheap Scotch to sip on – this might be it.

 Another off-the-beaten-path Scotch you’ve likely never heard of, Old Smuggler was first bottled back in 1835, named after the many Scotch smugglers who conducted business around the innumerable Scottish isles; the likeness of a smuggler on the bottle reminds of that past, as does the “Scotch With A History” emblazed around it.
 It’s a little bit pale and is usually a blend of single malt and single grain from a variety of unnamed distilleries, aged for an unspecified amount of time; as it’s Scotch, that unspecified amount of time has to be at least 3 years.
-Whatever it is, we quite like it – again, nothing earth-shatteringly good, but for $7 a bottle, it’s one of the cheapest of cheap whiskeys and good choice for experimenting with mixers and serving up at large parties.
+For $7 a bottle, it’s one of the cheapest of cheap whiskeys and good choice for experimenting with mixers and serving up at large parties.

 Probably the best straight-up budget bourbon, Four Roses is a real pleasure to sip.
 We will admit to having had a few bottles in the past without even realizing it wasn’t more top-shelf stuff.
 It really is that good, with a beautiful golden color, hints of oak and vanilla, of course, those flowery aromas and hints of roses on the nose.
 Smooth and soft, bottled at a classic 80 proof.